-Version 2.3
+Version 2.6

-Copyright© 2023 Control Technology Inc. All rights reserved.
+Copyright© 2024 Control Technology Inc. All rights reserved.

 This manual is published by Control Technology Inc. (CTI) 5734 Middlebrook Pike, Knoxville, TN 37921.
 This manual contains references to brand and product names which are tradenames, trademarks, and/or registered trademarks of Control Technology Inc. Siemens[®], SIMATIC[®], and Series 505[®], and 505[®] are registered trademarks of Siemens AG.
-Other references to brand and product names are tradenames, trademarks, and/or registered trademarks of their respective holders.
+Other references to brand and product names are tradenames, trademarks, and/or registered trademarks, and/or registered trademarks.